In This Section

 Published on March 15, 2017

-Three representatives from USciences were tabbed to serve on subcommittees for The Mayor’s Task Force to Combat the Opioid Epidemic in Philadelphia, sharing their expertise regarding the impacts of the epidemic, while also gaining valuable experience to bring back to the classroom as they guide the next group of healthcare professionals.
+With the goal to identify short- and long-term solutions to the opioid crisis, three representatives from University of the Sciences were chosen to serve on subcommittees for The Mayor’s Task Force to Combat the Opioid Epidemic in Philadelphia.
+The faculty shared their expertise regarding the impact of the epidemic, while also gaining valuable insights to bring back to the classroom as they guide the next generation of healthcare professionals.

-“Heroin and fentanyl have become a serious public health issue in Philadelphia,” said George Downs, PharmD, professor of clinical pharmacy and dean emeritus of the Philadelphia College of Pharmacy, who also teaches a course on substance abuse and serves on the Public Education and Prevention Strategies Subcommittee.
+“Heroin and fentanyl have become a serious public health issue in Philadelphia,” said George Downs PharmD’72, professor of clinical pharmacy and dean emeritus of Philadelphia College of Pharmacy, who also teaches a course on substance abuse and serves on the Public Education and Prevention Strategies Subcommittee.
 “Anything that we can do to assist in reducing the misuse of opioids will be of value.
-This is not a one person issue and all of us must collaborate to deal with the problem.”
+This is not a one-person issue, and all of us must collaborate to deal with the problem.”

-The task force was convened in January to identify both short and long-term solutions that will end the opioid crisis which is projected to have led to 840 overdose deaths in 2016 in Philadelphia.
-Co-chaired by Arthur Evans, Jr., PhD, commissioner of the Department of Behavioral Health and Intellectual disAbility Services, and Commissioner of Health Dr. Thomas Farley, the task force brings together a broad cross-section of stakeholders who are affected by the epidemic.
+The task force was convened in January 2017 to tackle this crisis, which has led to 900 overdose deaths in 2016 in Philadelphia.
+Cochaired by Arthur Evans, Jr., PhD, commissioner of the department of behavioral health and intellectual disability services, and commissioner of health Thomas Farley, MD, MPH, the task force brought together a broad cross section of stakeholders who are affected by the epidemic.

-“It is my hope that the outcomes of our efforts are policies and initiatives which will reduce overdose and associated harmful health and social impacts of opioid use,” said Amy Jessop, PhD, MPH, associate professor of health policy and public health, and a board member of Prevention Point Philadelphia.
-Dr. Jessop said that the Data Analysis and Sharing Subcommittee on which she is a member includes people whose expertise and perspective on the issues differ, thus providing invaluable real-world ideas to address the crisis.
+“It is my hope that the outcomes of our efforts are policies and initiatives that will reduce overdose and associated harmful health and social impacts of opioid use,” said Amy Jessop, PhD, MPH, associate professor of health policy and public health and a board member of Prevention Point Philadelphia.
+Dr. Jessop said that the Data Analysis and Sharing Subcommittee on which she was a member included people whose expertise and perspective on the issues differ, thus providing invaluable real-world ideas to address the crisis.

-The committee finalized its recommendations in a report released in May.
-But even before then, Dr. Jessop, Dr. Downs, and Scott were already applying the lessons learned through their participation in the classroom.
+The committee finalized its recommendations in a report issued on May 19, 2017.
+However, Dr. Jessop, Dr. Downs, and Scott had already begun applying in the classroom the lessons learned through their participation.

 “This experience on the task force subcommittee has allowed me to share real-time epidemiologic data and the policy development process with my students,” said Dr. Jessop.